Mizoram Chief Minister Lalduhoma on Thursday presented a INR 17,469.91 crore budget for the 2026-2027 fiscal in the state assembly

 Share

-AIZAWL — Mizoram Chief Minister Lalduhoma on Thursday presented a INR 17,469.91 crore budget for the 2026-2027 fiscal in the state assembly, with focus on improving social infrastructure, connectivity and the agriculture sector.
+AIZAWL — Mizoram Chief Minister Lalduhoma on Thursday presented a INR 17,469.91 crore budget for the 2026-2027 fiscal in the state assembly, with focus on improving social infrastructure and boosting the agriculture sector.

 The chief minister also presented the supplementary demands for grants for the current fiscal, amounting to INR 3,724.25 crore.